Placeholder-Software/Dissonance/docs/Reference/Components/Voice Broadcast Trigger.md

 ## Use Positional Data

 This determines whether the playback of the data sent through this broadcaster should use 3D audio playback (i.e. voice will sound as if it is coming from a certain position in space).
 Positional audio requires some additional setup (but does not use *any* additional CPU or network bandwidth at all when enabled).
-See the [Positional Audio](Tutorial - Positional Audio.md) tutorials for information about how to set up your project for positional audio playback.
+See the [Position Tracking](Tutorials/Position Tracking.md) tutorial for information about how to set up your project for positional audio playback.
 This option can be configured from a script by modifying the `BroadcastPosition` field.

 ## Activation Mode